 The Isle of Man’s compact size makes getting around simple:

 Public Transport: The island offers reliable buses, electric trams, horse trams, and steam trains.
-Purchase an Explorer Ticket for unlimited access to these services during your stay.
+We include Explorer Tickets in our packages, for unlimited access to these services during your stay.

 Motorcycles: If you’re bringing your bike, riding the Mountain Course (outside of road closures) is a thrilling experience.
 Note that the Mountain section operates as a one-way road during TT, and while some roads have no speed limit, riders are expected to drive responsibly.

-Shuttle Services: Duke Travel packages often include return transfers to popular viewing locations.
+Transfer Services: Duke Travel packages often include return transfers to popular viewing locations.
+These are typically minibuses or coaches depending on visitor numbers

 Top Tip